Luis Romo: 2021: Summer Olympics

 Romo was called up by Jaime Lozano as one of three over-age reinforcements for the 2020 Summer Olympics in Tokyo.
 He won the bronze medal with the Olympic team.

 Senior

 2019: Beginnings

 Romo received his first call up to the senior national team by Gerardo Martino, and made his debut on 19 November 2019 in the 2–1 CONCACAF Nations League victory against Bermuda.

 2022: First FIFA World Cup

 In October 2022, Romo was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster, but did not receive any minutes on the field during the tournament.

+2023–2025: First titles

+Romo was a member of the Mexico teams that captured the 2023 CONCACAF Gold Cup and the 2024–25 CONCACAF Nations League, with both titles secured by victories over Panama in the finals.

+2026: Second FIFA World Cup

+Romo was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.
+He scored his first World Cup goal and earned Man of the Match award in a 1–0 victory over South Korea, securing his nation's qualification for the knockout stage.

 Personal life

 Romo is married to his teenage sweetheart María Fernanda, with whom he has two children, a son and a daughter.